osamudiamenojo/Unittest_Practice/README.md

-# Youtube templates
+# Unittest templates

-These are the code snippets I use in my [Ade0n C0ding](https://www.youtube.com/channel/UCFbGvtju4J6QCqbM85zglhA) youtube channel.
+These are the code snippets from [Ade0n C0ding](https://www.youtube.com/channel/UCFbGvtju4J6QCqbM85zglhA) youtube channel.

-I will be updating this list with every tutorial I make :D
+I used them in learning python unittest